 A different option, which is less well-known due to its novelty and the fact that it is only performed and legal in a handful of countries, is the lesbian Reciprocal IVF technique, also known as Shared Motherhood, Inter-spousal Egg Donation or Reciprocal IVF.

 The lesbian Reciprocal IVF method has become increasingly popular among lesbian couples as elective IVF.
-As its name describes, the main particularity of this IVF method is that the treatment is shared by both women: one of the women undergoes the ovarian stimulation and will provide the eggs; the that are retrieved by ovarian punction will be fertilised in vitro with donor sperm from the sperm bank, exactly the same as a regular IVF treatment, with the only difference that the embryos will be transferred to the partner’s uterus, who will carry the pregnancy and give birth to the child.
-This way both women participate actively in bringing their child to the world being its ‘biological’ mothers: the first as the genetic mother and the second as the gestational mother.
+As its name describes, the main particularity of this IVF method is that the treatment is shared by both women: one of the women undergoes the ovarian stimulation and will provide the eggs; these are retrieved by means of an ovarian punction and fertilised in vitro with donor sperm from the sperm bank, exactly the same as in regular IVF, with the only difference that the embryos will be transferred to the partner’s uterus, who will carry the pregnancy and give birth to the child.
+This way both women participate actively in bringing their child to the world being its ‘biological’ mothers: the first one as the genetic mother and the second one as the gestational mother.

 In Spain, homosexual couples have the same rights as heterosexual couples, and marriage and adoption are permitted since 2005 for all people regardless of sex or sexual orientation.
 On the other hand, donorship is anonymous in Spain by law.
 Therefore, the Spanish Assisted Reproduction Law 14/2006 was amended to specifically recognize both women are parents to a child conceived through assisted reproduction techniques in Spain, whether they have carried out the treatment due to medical reasons or because it was simply their wish, and this makes non-anonymous egg donation a legal exception when it takes place between lesbian partners.